 Joseph Saito

 Joey is a PhD student who is interested in voluntary memory control and the interactions between working memory and long-term memory.
-His work in the lab incorporates behavioral, psychophysical, and electrophysiological methods to investigate how individuals maintain a myriad of memories that are distinct, yet considerably interrelated and overlapping.
+His work in the lab incorporates psychophysical and electrophysiological methods to investigate how individuals maintain a myriad of memories that are distinct, yet considerably interrelated and overlapping.
 When he’s not doing science, he enjoys going to the gym, watching sports, and trying new food spots in the city.

 MA (Psychology) University of Toronto, 2020